 Support and Training for Exceptional Parents (STEP) provides many opportunities for learning the rights of children with IDD under the Individuals with Disabilities Education Act (IDEA).

 Health Care for Adults with ID - Video Advice for Families is an online training series about health care for adults with intellectual and developmental disabilities available at no cost for families, conservators, direct support professionals, and other caregivers.
-Although the training is entitled “Appropriate Use of Psychotropic Medications for People with IDD: Helping Individuals Get the Best Behavioral Health Care,” the video vignettes also include basic information about communication barriers that may exist with people with IDD; physical health issues that are more prevalent in this population; and emotional, behavioral, and mental health concerns that may be more difficult to diagnose in this group.
+The video vignettes include basic information about communication barriers that may exist with people with IDD; physical health issues; and emotional, behavioral, and mental health concerns that may be more difficult to diagnose in this group.

 Links to other disability websites may be found HERE.